2044295/Assistant-Robotic-Musician/README.md

 > To address the difficulty musicians face when performing without an assistant or deskmate, we will create an Assistant Robotic Musician (ARM) which can fulfill the same role more efficiently and less intrusively.
-The ARM will be a device into which one can place sheets of music or a booklet of sheet music, and it will use on-board software to process live audio of the performance and automatically determine when to flip the page.
-It will include clips on either side to hold the sheet music open (solving an auxiliary problem experienced by musicians playing from a book) and an efficient system responsible for grabbing and flipping the page.
-It will also come with free, compatible cross-platform software to process digital sheet music and upload the processed file to the ARM so that the integrated software can follow the performance.
+The ARM will be a free, open-source, cross-platform application into which one can load sheets of music or e-booklets of sheet music, with embedded software to process live audio of the performance and automatically determine when to flip the page.
+  Additionally, it will automatically process scanned sheet music, as well as allow for editing, storing and organizing these processed files in a vast library.
+Furthermore, the eponymous, friendly AI, “Arm,” will manage both the library and the performance software.
 We hope to make this a collaborative effort, inviting musicians to write sheet music compatible with the ARM.
   Together, we hope to ease the process of performing with sheet music by removing distractions and difficulties in handling the music.

 ### About This Repository
 This repository contains the online presence of the Assistant Robotic Musician,